Atlas-OS/docs/docs/getting-started/post-installation/drivers/nvidia.md

 - Navigate to ``3D Settings -> Adjust image settings with preview``
     - Select **Use the advanced 3D image settings** and hit **Take me there**
 - Configure the following in the ``3D Settings -> Manage 3D settings`` page:
-    - Anisotropic filtering - Application-controlled (We recommend changing this on a per-game basis)
+    - Anisotropic filtering - Off
     - Antialiasing - Gamma correction - Off
-    - Antialiasing - Mode - Application-controlled
     - Low Latency Mode - On (This setting limits pre-rendered frames to 1)
     - Power management mode - Prefer maximum performance
-    - Preferred refresh rate - Highest available
     - Shader Cache Size - Unlimited
     - Texture filtering - Quality - High performance
     - Threaded Optimization - Offloads GPU-related processing tasks on the CPU, it usually hurts frame pacing.
 If you are CPU bottlenecked, choose the ``Off`` option.